Remix the Poet

 [contact-form-7 id=”287″ title=”Contact Me”]

-DSCN0754 Any ceremony that accompanies a natural burial is as flexible as your imagination, takes into consideration the environment and has minimum impact upon it.
+Any ceremony that accompanies a funeral or burial is as flexible as your imagination.

-I’ve been honoured to work with people on planning their funerals and found natural burials offer the chance to explore what living and dying means in a spiritually fulfilling way.
+I’ve been honoured to work both with people on planning their own funerals and with the recently bereaved looking to celebrate the life of a beloved.
+In either case I offer the space for people to explore what living and dying means in a spiritually fulfilling way, and how they would like to celebrate their end of life, or the life of their loved one.

 To discuss that rite of passage, in advance, offers a chance to step consciously towards death, prepare how you want your life to be celebrated, how to mark your departure for those left behind.
 It can be a point of coming to terms with the end of an illness or old-age.